nobl9/terraform-provider-nobl9/docs/resources/slo.md

 Optional:

 - `account_id` (String) AccountID used with cross-account observability feature
-- `dimensions` (Block Set, Max: 10) Set of name/value pairs that is a part of the identity of a metric (see [below for nested schema](#nestedblock--objective--count_metrics--good--cloudwatch--dimensions))
+- `dimensions` (Block Set, Max: 10) Set of name/value pairs that is part of the identity of a metric (see [below for nested schema](#nestedblock--objective--count_metrics--good--cloudwatch--dimensions))
 - `json` (String) JSON query
 - `metric_name` (String) Metric name
 - `namespace` (String) Namespace of the metric